greenerservices/version1/app/principles/actions/8b-use-sustainable-design-patterns.md

 Caching temporarily stores frequently accessed data in a designated area (called a "cache").
 This enables faster access to that data.

+#### Environmental benefit:
+Reduce unnecessary data transfer, server load and energy consumption.

 {{ govukDetails({
-  summaryText: "Read more about caching"
+  summaryText: "Read more"
 }) }}

 * * *

-### (vi) Encourage asynchronous patterns and transactions
+### (vi) Design for asynchronous patterns and transactions

 Asynchronous patterns and transactions allow tasks to run independently of one-another.

+#### Environmental benefit:
+Enables workloads to run when grid is greener.

 {{ govukDetails({
-  summaryText: "Read more about caching"
+  summaryText: "Read more"
 }) }}